 That’s Yosemite National Park in the summer.
 Always something to do, always something to see.
 I’m just reporting the bare facts.

 For us, Yosemite meant taking in the iconic sights, but also wandering through the amazing sequoia groves with the help of an expert guide.
 If you’re thinking of coming to the park during peak season, you need to know about the “insider” way we avoided the crowds.
+(Or you could try a hidden national park.)

 A visit with “El Cap”